bcebere/Understanding-the-Privacy-Preserving-Potential-of-HTTP2-Against-Webpage-Fingerprinting/README.md

 ## 🔑 Datasets
 Refer to [datasets section](./datasets/README.md) for the necessary steps preparing the resources for the experiments.

+The full collected browser traces and the replayed HTTP/2 traces are available in the [datasets repository](https://i62nextcloud.tm.kit.edu/public.php/dav/files/6ga8tgFyiXo4ZAf/?accept=zip).

 ## 💥 Experiments
-Refer to [experiments section](./experiments/README.md) for the guidelines in replaying the collected datasets using various defenses, as well as evaluating the security of the defenses.
+Refer to [experiments section](./experiments/README.md) for examples in replaying the collected datasets using various defenses, as well as evaluating the security of the defenses.